Explore Courses

 What is ACT?

-American College Testing (ACT) is a standardized test used for admission in most colleges and universities in the USA.
+American College Testing (ACT) is a standardized test used for admission to most colleges and universities in the USA.
 The ACT is administered by ACT, a non-profit organization of the same name.
 There are four main sections of the ACT exam: Maths, English, Reading, and Science.

 What is an ACT score?